home

 Improvements on Piano Fortes has been recently obtained by Mr. W. F.

-Collaro, of the House of Clementi, Collaro, and Co.
+Collard, of the House of Clementi, Collard, and Co.
 London.

 The object of Ma.
 Collard's invention is however general, and it imparts